szabogabriel/cln-lang/README.md

   - **Implicit Upcasting**: Struct instances can be passed to functions expecting union types
   - **Type Matching**: Runtime type identification using `__type__` metadata

+### 🚧 Partially Implemented

+- **Arrays of Structs/Unions**: Grammar supports it, but runtime implementation pending for next release

 ### ❌ Not Yet Implemented

+- **Multi-dimensional Arrays**: Only 1D arrays currently supported
 - **Array Resizing**: Arrays are fixed-size after creation.
 Resize only available via copy and creating a new array.
 - **Type Checking**: Static type checking not implemented (runtime only)
 - **Semantic Analysis**: No compile-time validation beyond basic type checks